![]() |

 CHARLIE HILL has been described by Jim Crace as 'a real writer'.
 He is the author of two critically acclaimed novels, a novella and a handful of poems.
 His short stories have appeared in a variety of magazines and journals in print and online, and he has been widely anthologised.
 In 2015, a story was republished by Birmingham's Ikon Gallery to complement their summer exhibition.
 His 2017 V. Press short fiction pamphlet is Walking Backwards.

 SARAH JAMES is a prize-winning poet, fiction writer, journalist, and photographer, with eight poetry titles, two novellas and a poetry-play.
-Into the Yell (Circaidy Gregory Press, 2010) won third prize in the International Rubery Book Awards 2011.
-The Magnetic Diaries (Knives Forks And Spoons Press) was highly commended in the Forward Prizes and the poetry-play version toured by Reaction Theatre Makers.
-Her collection plenty-fish (Nine Arches Press) was shortlisted in the International Rubery Book Awards 2016.
+Into the Yell (Circaidy Gregory Press) won third prize in the International Rubery Book Awards 2011.
+The Magnetic Diaries (Knives Forks And Spoons Press) was highly commended in the Forward Prizes and a poetry-play version toured by Reaction Theatre Makers. plenty-fish (Nine Arches Press) was shortlisted in the International Rubery Book Awards 2016.
 Overton Poetry Prize winner 2015 and 2020, she has several poetry pamphlets.
 Her poems feature in V. Press's The Vaginellas.
-Website: www.sarah-james.co.uk.

-HELEN KAY's poems crop up in various magazines, including: The Morning Star, Stand, The Rialto, Strix and The Fenland Reed.
-She completed an MA in poetry at MMU, where she won the 2018 Rosamond Prize.
+HELEN KAY's poems crop up in magazines including The Morning Star, Stand, The Rialto, Strix and The Fenland Reed.
+She completed an MA in poetry at MMU, winning the 2018 Rosamond Prize.
 She was second in the Leeds Peace Prize (2018) and Welshpool Poetry Competition (2019).
 She curates a project called Dyslexia Poetry & Imagination which provides a platform for poets and artists with learning differences (Fb page Dyslexia and Poetry).
-Her debut pamphlet, The Poultry Lover’s Guide to Poetry (Indigo Dreams, 2016), reflects her love of hens.
+Her pamphlet, The Poultry Lover’s Guide to Poetry (Indigo Dreams, 2016), reflects her love of hens.
 She is a dyslexia tutor.
 Her V. Press poetry pamphlet is This Lexia & Other Languages.

 Photo by Camille Lauder-Mander |

 JOHN LAWRENCE lives in Worcestershire, although he was born and bred in the Black Country.
 He gave up a career in IT Consultancy to gain a Creative Writing BA at the University of Birmingham, where he ‘found’ poetry.
-A popular poet and performer, he loves writing poems that are entertaining and unsettling, making the reader think, without being wilfully obscure.
+A popular poet and performer, he loves writing poems that are entertaining and unsettling.
 His work is informed by family, experience, his roots in a Salvation Army household, and ever-present doubts about why we are here.
 John’s parody The Secret Five and the Stunt Nun Legacy (Matador) is powered by similar imaginative wit.
-The boy who couldn’t say his name (out March 2019) is his first poetry collection.
+The boy who couldn’t say his name is his first poetry collection.

 S.A.
 LEAVESLEY runs V. Press and is a prize-winning journalist, fiction writer, poet and photographer.
 Behind the camera, she is a woman of few words.
 Her photographic sequence, 'Fragile' was inspired by and created for Nina Lewis' V. Press pamphlet Fragile Houses.
 (She also works/writes under the name Sarah James.)